 The new rules treat all payments in lieu of notice (PILONs) as earnings, which means that they are subject to tax and NICs, regardless of whether they are contractual or not.
 This change will have a real impact on the settlement figures/ payments on termination that businesses may be able to pay departing employees as well as important changes to the drafting of settlement agreements.
 Employers are advised to take this into account in the early stages of negotiations with employees to avoid having to subsequently change their approach to financial packages offered.

-For more information on the general changes click here.
 Below we consider some of the frequently asked questions from employers surrounding these post-employment notice periods (PENP) and the application of the new tax treatment to PILONS;

 1. Is it possible to make a tax-free termination payment under a settlement agreement post April 2018, if there is no mention of a PILON in the agreement and no PILON clause in the contract?

 Prior to the changes that came into place on the 6 April 2018, if the employment contract did not contain an express PILON clause ( or implied / discretionary PILON and the employer did not have a standard practice of making a PILON), a PILON payment could be made under a settlement agreement tax- free.

 However, from the 6 April 2018 this will no longer be the case.
 The changes mean that where any part of a termination payment relates to notice pay, it will be subject to tax and NICs as earnings, regardless of whether there is a PILON clause in the contract or not.

 2. What happens when there is a contractual PILON that is being made in full?
 Do we still have to use the new formula?